techreturners/js_coding_exercises/README.md

 To complete these challenges you will need to have Node.js installed on your computer.
 Follow this link and click on the green button to install for Mac or Windows: https://nodejs.org/en/download/

+👉 We recommend using the most recent LTS (Long-Term Support) version of Node.

 A download will start.
 When a pop-up appears please follow the installation instructions.

 To check you have installed Node.js correctly, go to your terminal and type:

     node --version

 Your terminal should respond with the version of Node you have installed.
-It will look something similar to the following (dont worry if its not the exact same version):
+It will look something similar to the following:

     v18.12.1

+🔍 Don't worry if you don't see the exact same version of Node.
+However, we recommend you use _at least_ Node v18 during this programme, which is the current LTS (long-term supported) version (as of Jan 2023).

 Once you've got Node installed you can make a start - before you do please make sure to watch the [getting started video](https://storage.googleapis.com/your-return-to-tech/assessment-centre/assessment_exercises_guidance.mp4) as it walks you through instructions for getting started and the first exercise.

 #### [Getting started video](https://storage.googleapis.com/your-return-to-tech/assessment-centre/assessment_exercises_guidance.mp4)

 ### 💻 Completing the challenges

 After forking this repository (as shown in the video) you will need to then clone the repo locally and install its dependencies: